barryels/organogram/README.md

 ## What is this?

-This repo is aimed at front-end developers to use as a reference for how to set up and build a project with ATDD.
-The current Solid.js implementation is just an incidental detail (I wanted to poke around with it anyway).
-The core idea is that the underlying JS framework should be replaceable without changing a single test.
+This repo is aimed at front-end developers to use as a reference for how to set up and build a project with ATDD, simple build pipelines, code quality metrics, etc. The current Solid.js implementation is just an incidental detail (I wanted to poke around with it anyway).
+The core idea is that the underlying UI should be replaceable without changing a single test.

 ### Testing Structure